Sriram192/Python_Practice/README.md

 # Python_Practice
-Python interactive file with problems solved from http://www.practicepython.org/ Its moy set od codeas and not copied from elsewhere.
+Python interactive file with problems solved from http://www.practicepython.org/ Its my own codes and not copied from elsewhere.
+Also contains files with codes learnt from https://www.freecodecamp.org/ My portfolio in freecodecamp : https://www.freecodecamp.org/sriram192